Sanchari1999/100-DAYS-OF-CODING-2022/README.md

       (ix)   Within the existing main element, insert an img element before the existing p elements.
 Now set the src attribute so that it points to the url https://cdn.freecodecamp.org/curriculum/cat-photo-app/relaxing-cat.jpg Finally, don't forget to give your img element an alt attribute with applicable text.
       (x)    Create an a element that links to https://www.freecatphotoapp.com and has "cat photos" as its anchor text.
       (xi)   Change your external link to an internal link by changing the href attribute to #footer and the text from cat photos to Jump to Bottom.
 Remove the target="_blank" attribute from the anchor tag since this causes the linked document to open in a new window tab.
 Then add an id attribute with a value of footer to the <footer> element at the bottom of the page.
       (xii)   Nest the existing a element within a new p element.
 Do not create a new anchor tag.
 The new paragraph should have text that says View more cat photos, where cat photos is a link, and the rest is plain text.
       (xiii)  The current value of the href attribute is a link that points to "https://www.freecatphotoapp.com".
 Replace the href attribute value with a #, also known as a hash symbol, to create a dead link.
       (xiv)   Place the existing image element within an a (anchor) element.
 Once you've done this, hover over your image with your cursor.
 Your cursor's normal pointer should become the link clicking pointer.
 The photo is now a link.
+      (xv)    Remove the last two p elements and create an unordered list of three things that cats love at the bottom of the page.
+      (xvi)   Create an ordered list of the top 3 things cats hate the most.
+      (xvii)  Create an input element of type text below your lists.
+      (xviii) Set the placeholder value of your text input to "cat photo URL".

 DAY 013/100: 13 MARCH 2022

       Basic HTML and HTML5: FREECODECAMP SOLUTIONS (Part 02)

-      (i)    Remove the last two p elements and create an unordered list of three things that cats love at the bottom of the page.
-      (ii)   Create an ordered list of the top 3 things cats hate the most.
-      (iii)  Create an input element of type text below your lists.
+      (xix)    Nest the existing input element inside a form element and assign "https://www.freecatphotoapp.com/submit-cat-photo" to the action attribute of the form element.
+      (xx)     Add a button as the last element of your form element with a type of submit, and Submit as its text.
+      (xxi)    Make your text input a required field, so that your user can't submit the form without completing this field.
+Then try to submit the form without inputting any text.
+See how your HTML5 form notifies you that the field is required?
+      (xxii)   Add a pair of radio buttons to your form, each nested in its own label element.
+One should have the option of indoor and the other should have the option of outdoor.
+Both should share the name attribute of indoor-outdoor to create a radio group.
+      (xxiii)  Add to your form a set of three checkboxes.
+Each checkbox should be nested within its own label element.
+All three should share the name attribute of personality.
+      (xxiv)   Give each of the existing radio and checkbox inputs the value attribute.
+Do not create any new radio or checkbox elements.
+Use the input label text, in lowercase, as the value for the attribute.
-      (iv)   Set the placeholder value of your text input to "cat photo URL".
+      (xxv)    Set the first of your radio buttons and the first of your checkboxes to both be checked by default.
+      (xxvi)   Nest your "Things cats love" and "Top 3 things cats hate" lists all within a single div element.
+Hint: Try putting your opening div tag above your "Things cats love" p element and your closing div tag after your closing ol tag so that both of your lists are within one div.
+      (xxvii)  Add a DOCTYPE tag for HTML5 to the top of the blank HTML document in the code editor.
+Under it, add opening and closing html tags, which wrap around an h1 element.
+The heading can include any text.
+      (xxviii) Edit the markup so there's a head and a body.
+The head element should only include the title, and the body element should only include the h1 and p.

 DAY 014/100: 14 MARCH 2022